carpentries-incubator/docker-introduction/_extras/guide.md

 If you experience any issues, please [open an issue] in the lesson repository describing the problem and platform(s) affected.
-The lesson maintainers will aim to resolve the issue as soon as possible but we also welcome the opening of pull requests (linked to issues) the resolve anything that doesn't work as expected with the lesson content.
+The lesson maintainers will aim to resolve the issue as soon as possible but we also welcome the opening of pull requests (linked to issues) that resolve anything that doesn't work as expected with the lesson content.

 [Docker]: https://www.docker.com/